tungvoduc/DTPagerController/README.md

 ### iOS 9.0+

 ## Installation
+### CocoaPods

-DTPagerController is available through [CocoaPods](https://cocoapods.org/pods/DTPagerController).
-To install it, simply add the following line to your Podfile:
+Simply add the following line to your Podfile:

 For Swift 5: